-A generic HP fanfiction archive which aims to provide only quality stories to the readers.
+- SycophantHex: A generic HP fanfiction archive that aims to provide only quality stories to the readers.
 Every submission is first reviewed by the staff of the site.

-A selective HP fanfiction archive which only accepts stories with good, canon-compliant characterization and does not allow crossovers.
+- The Sugar Quill: A selective HP fanfiction archive that only accepts stories with good, canon-compliant characterization and does not allow crossovers.
 Harry / Ginny pairing seems to be the most popular here, and most fics follow this direction.

 Twilight Fanfic Sites

 Sites for hosting stories based on Stephenie Meyer's Twilight universe.

 - Twilighted.net: A moderated Twilight fanfic archive where stories are categorized depending on when they take place, as well as other characteristics.
 A good number of fics in this archive.